-Cover crops are sowed over vegetable garden and annual flower beds in the fall to protect them in winter.
+Cover crops are sowed over vegetable gardens and annual flower beds in the fall to protect them in winter.
 When spring returns and you are getting ready to plant again, you need to get a cover crop out of the way.
 But you can kill two birds with one stone: tilling cover crops under both frees up the garden for spring planting and puts nutrients into the soil.